 I have seen the Lord!

 So said Mary Magdalene to the disciples after she ran to tell them about the empty tomb.
-It was resurrection day andmary-and-jesus-at-the-tomb Jesus had appeared to Mary.
+It was resurrection day and Jesus had appeared to Mary.
 She was the first of all of His followers to see Him.
 Later that evening Jesus would appear to a gathering of the disciples who would also rejoice that He was alive.

 Jesus would present “Himself alive after His suffering, by many convincing proofs, appearing to them over a period of forty days and speaking of the things concerning the kingdom of God” (Acts 1:3).
 Jesus would then tell His followers, men and women, to wait in Jerusalem for the Holy Spirit.
 They would be empowered to go and preach the Gospel to the ends of the earth.